wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows-v1.md

 <properties
-   pageTitle="Hadoop tutorial: Get started with Hadoop on Windows | Windows Azure" description="Get started with Hadoop in HDInsight.
+   pageTitle="Hadoop tutorial: Get started with Hadoop on Windows | Azure" description="Get started with Hadoop in HDInsight.
 Learn how to provision Hadoop clusters on Windows, run a Hive query on data, and analyze output in Excel." keywords="hadoop tutorial,hadoop on windows,hadoop cluster,learn hadoop, hive query" services="hdinsight"